home-assistant/addons/README.md

 ```

 If you want to set a value to requered and need to be set from user before it start the addon, set it to null.

+## SSL

+Default you can use `fullchain.pem` and `privkey.pem` from `/ssl` for you stuff.
+Your SSL addon should also create default this files.

 ## Addon need to known
 `/data` is a volume with a persistant store. `/data/options.json` have the user config inside.
 You can use `jq` inside shell script to parse this data.
 A other nice tool for write plugin is [Supervisor](http://supervisord.org/).